Developer-Students-Club-ABESEC/certificate-generator/readme.md

 ## Installation

-From the root of the folder run the following command
+From the root of the project run the following command

 ```bash
 pip install -r requirements.txt